 On the other side of the Mary Chapel, right on the corner of the north transept and choir, you can see another highlight: a marble sculpture group that depicts Rose of Lima surrounded by angels.
 This masterwork was created in 1668 by the Flemish sculptor Artus Quellinus the Younger.

 In the south transept, at the beautiful «Altar of the Sweet Jesus» there is another masterwork known as «The Disputation of the Holy Sacrament», a large painting by Rubens from around 1609.
 This painting still bears scars from the rescue operation of 1968, when a fire ravaged the church.
-Neighbors tried to salvage the artworks, but the canvas of this painting was too large so they cut the painting out of its canvas.
+Neighbors and firemen tried to salvage the artworks, but the canvas of this painting was too large so they cut the painting out of its canvas.

-At the end of the transept we find the Chapel of the Holy Cross.
+At the end of the south transept we find the Chapel of the Holy Cross.
 Its marble Altar of the Holy Cross was created in 1654 by Pieter Verbrugghen.
 The altarpiece is from the same year and shows «Lamentation of Christ», a painting attributed to Gaspar De Crayer.
 Turn around and you can see one of the church’s highlights: an elaborately sculpted wooden confessional, which is by many considered the most beautiful in the world.
 It was sculpted in 1684 by Willem Kerricx the Elder and represents «The Last Judgment».

-Calvary garden
+Calvary Garden

 For Dominicans a pilgrimage to the Holy Land was an important life goal but by the end of the 17th century, this had become increasingly difficult due to instability in Jerusalem.
 So in 1697 plans were made by two Dominican brothers to create a reconstruction of Golgotha, the mount on which Jesus was crucified.

 A graveyard right next to the south wall of the church was allocated as the spot to build a display that would evoke Golgotha.
-It is known as Calvary Garden since Calvary is the Latin name for Golgotha.
+It is known as the Calvary Garden since Calvary is the Latin name for Golgotha.
 Construction lasted until 1734 but statues continued to be added until 1747.

 The garden consists of sixty-three life-size statues and four oval-shaped reliefs.
 The majority of the statues were created by local artists, including some well-known sculptors such as Michiel van der Voort the Elder, Alexander van Papenhoven, Jan Peter van Baurscheit the Elder and Jan Claudius de Cock.
 The four reliefs were created in 1741 by Willem Ignatius Kerricx.